 Plus, some remedies are suitable for adults but not for children, so it is important to take note of who is receiving the remedy.

 Drink plenty of fluids

 During the course of an illness, mucus can drip down from the back of the nose to the throat.
 This causes irritation and coughing to happen.
 Drinking plenty of fluids helps to thin out the mucus drip, which then makes it less likely to irritate the throat and trigger a cough.
 It also makes it easier for the lungs to clear out the thinner mucus discharge.

-A dehydrated state can trigger the body to produce more histamines, which cause the nose to swell and produce more mucus, then setting off a coughing fit.
-Hence, drinking fluids and keeping hydrated is a key part of preventing more coughing.
+A dehydrated state can trigger the body to produce more histamines, which causes the nose to swell and produce more mucus, then setting off a coughing fit.
+Hence, drinking fluids and keeping hydrated is a key part of preventing coughing.